keyasha99/osticket-prereqs/README.md

 <img src="https://i.imgur.com/imPa3qo.png" height="80%" width="80%" alt="osTicket Installation"/>
 </p>
 <p>
-To create a new session, click on New at the bottom left corner.
-For username and password, put root and click Open.
+To create a new session, click New at the bottom left corner.
+For username and password, type root and click Open.
 </p>
 <br />